-E.16.1.1 The Restricted Rural/Waterfront - Lake Temagami land use designation applies to all Patented Lands that are located onin the mainland areas of the Lake Temagami and within portions of the Skyline Reserve Neighbourhood.
+E.15.1.1 The Restricted Rural/Waterfront - Lake Temagami land use designation applies to all Patented Lands that are located in the mainland areas of the Lake Temagami Neighbourhood.

-E.16.2 E.15.2 Permitted Uses and General Policies
+E.15.2 Permitted Uses and General Policies

-Permitted uses include are limited to those listed under Section D.2.6 of this Plan due to the location of these lands being on the mainland of Lake Temagami and within portions of the Skyline Reserve.
+Permitted uses are limited to those listed under Section D.2.6 of this Plan due to the location of these lands being on the mainland of Lake Temagami and within portions of the Skyline Reserve.